stdcout42/nao-move/docs/raw_logbook.md

 - holistic, min(fps) = 15
 - hand detection, min(fps) = 17
 Ended up implementing hand + depth on the robot arm

+## May 14th
+- Pepper imitation is finally working
+- Tomorrow:
+  - will work on gestures,
+  - solidifying 'fist' detection for imitation,
+  - fine tuning the imitation movement(by using getting pepper's position and adding the relative positions to it)